BertVos-79/kr8cht-study-choice-mtr/README.md

-# kr8cht_review_anonymous
+# kr8cht-study-choice-mtr

 **Investigating study choice in Flemish schools with multi-target regression (MTR) on Dutch text.**
 This repository evaluates text representation and multi-target regression strategies for predicting fourteen continuous targets from Dutch activity descriptions in the Kr8cht educational guidance game.
 The targets comprise eight curricular domains and six RIASEC personality traits.
 The dataset contains ninety-six expert-annotated activities with target scores in the range −6 to +6.
+This public release accompanies the paper accepted for the ACM Symposium on Applied Computing (SAC 2026), Artificial Intelligence for Education (AIED) track.

 ## Table of Contents
 - [1.
 Scope and problem definition](#1-scope-and-problem-definition)